jaideeppyne/strapi/DESIGN_NOTE.md

 2. **Lifecycle interception**
    `strapi.db.lifecycles.subscribe({ models: ['*'], ... })` attaches global listeners.
-   - `beforeUpdate` fetches the current entity and stores it on `event.state.__audit_before` so we can compute diffs post-update.
+   - `beforeUpdate` and `beforeDelete` fetch the current entity and stash it on `event.state.__audit_before` so we can compute diffs post-update or capture the final payload pre-delete.
    - `afterCreate` / `afterUpdate` / `afterDelete` call `logChange`, but only when the mutation was triggered by an HTTP request (checked via `strapi.requestContext.get()`), ensuring internal/background jobs stay noise-free.
    - Each audit entry stores the sanitized payload (create/delete) or a targeted diff (update) and references the acting user when available.